Question: Which of the following book formats has the highest year over year growth in the last three years?

 Step 2: Equipment & Space Setup

-Set up your equipment in a space that is suitable for recording (read: QUIET) and make sure all your equipment functions correctly.
+Set up your equipment in a space that is suitable as a recording studio (read: QUIET) and make sure all your equipment functions correctly.
 You’re going to need to dampen any hard surfaces, focusing on covering areas both right in front of you and behind you.
-Essentially, the more soft coverings (blankets, duvets, curtains) you can place around your recording space, the better.
-Also, be sure to keep pets out of the room, turn off HVAC vents, and stop the washing machine, dryer, and dishwasher before you start recording.
-My wife is a voice artist for our company, and we have experienced all of these little interruptions during her recording sessions.
+Essentially, the more soft coverings (blankets, duvets, curtains) you can put around your recording space, the better.
+Also be sure to keep pets out of the room, turn off HVAC vents, and stop the washing machine, dryer, and dishwasher before you start recording.

 Step 3: Record your audio.
 Simple, not easy, but here are a couple key tips: